emmyileeva/Crypto-Nest/README.md

 ## Features

-- **Portfolio Management:** Add, edit, and delete cryptocurrencies from your portfolio.
+- **Portfolio Management:** Add, edit, update, and delete cryptocurrencies from your portfolio.
 Track the current value and percentage change of your holdings.
 - **Market Data:** View real-time market data for a wide range of cryptocurrencies, including current price, market cap, and trading volume.
 - **Data Visualization:** Visualize portfolio performance with interactive charts and graphs.
 Monitor trends and analyze historical data.
 - **User Authentication:** Securely sign up and log in to your account using OAuth authentication.
 Protect your account with industry-standard security measures.